-Innergex is proposing to develop the Hale Kuawehi Solar Project, a 30 MW solar photovoltaic and 120 MWh battery energy storage system project located on Parker Ranch, near Waimea, on the island of Hawai`i.
-The proposed Project would power about 16,750 Big Island households with clean, renewable energy.
+This project combines 30 MW of solar photovoltaic electricity capacity with 120 MWh of battery energy storage on Parker Ranch land near Waimea, on the island of Hawaii.
+The Project would power approximately 16,750 Big Island households with clean, renewable energy.

-The Project would consist of a solar field with arrays of photovoltaic panels that would be arranged in rows on single-axis tracking foundations.
-The solar array would charge the battery storage during the day to provide electricity whenever it is needed most, day or night.
+To power the island of Hawaii with clean and renewable solar energy, a solar field would be built with arrays of photovoltaic panels arranged in rows on single-axis tracking foundations.
+The solar array would charge the battery during the day to provide electricity whenever it is needed most, day or night.

 About Solar and Battery Storage Systems

 The sun is a highly stable and predictable resource, which makes solar technology correspondingly reliable and easy to use.
 The sun’s energy is converted directly into electricity by a photovoltaic (PV) solar panel, named after the “photovoltaic” phenomenon, where light energy, in the form of photons, can be converted to electricity using certain materials that naturally generate a flow of electrons when exposed to light.
 As this process requires no fuel, it creates no emissions during operations.
 As a result, solar energy is one of the cleanest, most reliable forms of energy around.